vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemetry-traces.md

 (e.g. the links field is ignored) or encode the complete field into a text representation (e.g. events are encoded using JSON) and include the resulting value into the tags (a.k.a Meta) map.

-This makes the opposite conversion a bit complicated if we want it to be completely symetrical but there was already an [attempt][otlp-dd-trace-receiver] allow Datadog traces ingestion in the OpenTelemetry collector.
+This makes the opposite conversion a bit complicated if we want it to be completely symmetrical but there was already an [attempt][otlp-dd-trace-receiver] allow Datadog traces ingestion in the OpenTelemetry collector.
 While this PR was closed unmerged this provide a valuable example.
 Anyways the [otlp-and-other-formats][OpenTelemetry] acknowledges that some of the OpenTelemetry construct ends up being stored as tags or annotations in other formats.